KingsCreatives/Zetic/README.md

 # Zetic
-Activity tracker app that helps you improve the quality of your life
+An Activity tracker app that helps you improve the quality of your life